You are currently viewing: Talking Books for the Visually Impaired

 Talking Books for the Visually Impaired

-What does the service cost?
 Nothing!
-All materials, including the equipment necessary to play the discs or cassettes, are free.
+All materials, including the equipment necessary to play the discs or cassettes, are provided at no charge.
 Postage to receive and return the books is also free.
 Machine repairs are free, too.

-How can I apply for the service?
-Call us at 850.471.6000, or visit us Tuesday – Friday from 10 am – 4 pm and Saturdays by appointment.
+Call us at 850-471-6000, or visit us Tuesday through Friday from 10 am to 3 pm and Saturdays by appointment.
 Applications may also be picked up at any of our library locations.
 We are located inside the West Florida Genealogy Library at 5740 N. 9th Avenue in Pensacola.